Declining sperm counts, polluted breast milk, autoimmune disorders — the diabolical legacy of capital’s exploitation of labour

 The answer is not simply that fossil fuel is relatively abundant, versatile and portable.
-So are — at least potentially — fibrous plants, especially hemp (and mycelium, a fungi), from which most products can be made — and at a higher quality, at a fraction of the cost — than is presently the case.
-They also have the advantage of being a potentially de facto infinite resource — if they are not consumed quicker than they are grown — whereas fossil fuel is a finite resource.
-We will eventually run out of it; indeed, the highest quality oil has already been exhausted.
-And, of course, we need to stop using it, at least if we want human reproductive health to recover and the planet to remain habitable.
+So are, at least potentially, fibrous plants; especially hemp (and mycelium, a fungi), from which most products can be made; and often at a higher quality, at a fraction of the cost, than is presently the case.
+They also have the advantage of being a de facto infinite resource, as long as they are not consumed quicker than they are grown; whereas fossil fuel is ultimately a finite resource.
+The highest quality oil has already been reportedly exhausted.
+Of course, fossil-fuel-induced global heating means we need to transition to clean energy, too.

 Fossil fuels are certainly much more energy-dense than fibrous plants.
 Coal’s is roughly 6,667 watt-hours (Wh) per kilogram (kg) compared to hemp’s 12 Wh/kg.
 But, when it comes to energy production, nuclear power delivers a much higher 24,000,000 kWh/kg — and nuclear has fallen out of favour much faster than fossil fuel, despite also being emissions-free and, presently, the safest form of mass energy production.

-The primary reason fossil fuel production is so dominant over nuclear and hemp is because of the labour-intensity of its production.
-That’s because capital’s exploitation of commodity-producing labour is the sole source of exchange-value and profit.
+The primary reason fossil fuel production is so dominant over nuclear and hemp is because of the intensity and non-renewability of its production.
+That’s because capital’s exploitation of commodity-producing labour — capital’s appropriation of surplus labour time — is the sole source of exchange-value and profit.
 The worker keeps only the value (the real measure of which is labour time) that covers her necessary labour time — her cost of living — and her surplus value/labour time is appropriated by the capitalist, realised as profit through commodity sales.

 Because humans cannot handle uranium, nuclear power is highly capital-intensive; and because it is long-lasting, there is little inbuilt obsolescence involved.
 (If you make your lightbulbs less durable, you can sell more of them, more often.)
 The upfront costs are therefore too high and risky compared to potential profitable returns.
-Growing hemp is quite non-labour-intensive to the point that the plant is self-seeding, and hemp processing is generally of low-intensity, too.
+Growing and processing hemp is quite non-labour-intensive, to the point that the plant is self-seeding.

-As capitalism ages, its dependence on fossil fuel increases, since the capitalist system must continue to expand to offset its own core contradiction: as production becomes more abundant, less labour and therefore profit is contained in each commodity, because of innovation introduced to raise the productivity of labour.
+As capitalism ages, its dependence on fossil fuel increases, since the capitalist system must continue to expand to offset its own core contradiction: as production becomes more abundant, less labour time and therefore profit is contained in each commodity, because of innovation introduced to raise the productivity of labour.
 The absolute mass of profit tends to rise, but the rate of profit tends to fall (historically towards zero).
-The solution to this relative decline is to expand production yet further and make an even greater abundance of commodities, only to intensify the contradiction yet further.
+The solution to this relative decline is to expand production yet further and make an even greater abundance of commodities — only to intensify the contradiction.

 Official US debt hit a new record of 136% of GDP in 2020, higher even than the 121% at the end of WWII.
 The real figure is at least 2.5 times higher though once ‘off the books’ net obligations like Social Security and Medicare are taken into account.